runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 At which point we realize this custom fetch-wrapping service is no longer useful.

-Let's delete it and use RequestManager directly.
+Lets delete it and use RequestManager directly.

 ```diff
 +import { queryData } from './builders';